ThisTemba/dyd-to-csv/README.md

 4. Run the script by double clicking the exectuable file.
 The `output.csv` file will be added to the folder.
 5. Optional: Move the output file to the desired directory on your system and delete the folder with the script and the input file.

+### Notes
+* You may receive some warnings from your computer about running these executables, you can ignore these
+* To speed things up, you can do all the steps above from within your downloads folder.
+This will work fine so long as you don't have any files called "input.dyd" or "output.csv" already in your Downloads.

 ## Development

 [Node.js](https://nodejs.org/en/) must be installed on your system.